P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 the secret art of [metaprogramming][metaprogramming].
 But before we can start creating new types at runtime, we need to be able to parse C header files to infer their definitions.
-That's why our next step is to add `pycparser` to our test dependencies, and implement a C AST visitor that can collect all the relevant type and method declarations that we can use to build the spec for Python types.
+That's why our next step is to add `pycparser` to our test dependencies and implement a C AST visitor that can collect all the relevant type and method declarations that we can use to build the spec for Python types.
 Here is what it might look like